LemaMichael/AIR/README.md

 ## Get Started

-Set any airpod to **Siri** to override default action and Enable tweak!
+Set any airpod to **Siri** to override its default action and select any double/quadruple tap controls.

+Make sure to respring device if **DOUBLE-TAP ON AIRPOD** is changed.
 <p align="center">
  <img src = "/Screenshots/settings.PNG" height = "475" >
 </p>

+## Issues
+Sometimes when an airpod is double tapped the other airpod with double/quadruple actions is called.
+Simply triple/quadruple tap the default airpod after tapping the custom airpod.

 ## Licence
 **Originally created by [@LaughingQuoll](https://twitter.com/LaughingQuoll?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)**